Breakthrough Young Innovative Company (JEIR) France 2026: Conditions and Tax Benefits

 Documentation is the real barrier to entry.
 Reaching 30% R&D in expenses is not enough without proof.
 A quarterly R&D analytical dashboard with signed timesheets from assigned staff is the operational minimum.

 The tax ruling is not optional for material stakes.
-A startup anticipating a significant IS exemption (first profitable year) or multi-year payroll contribution exemptions should systematically file a ruling request with the business tax office before declaring JEIR status.
+A startup anticipating multi-year payroll contribution exemptions, or about to announce a 50% income tax reduction to its investors, should systematically file a ruling request with the business tax office before declaring JEIR status.
 Articles L 80 A and L 80 B of the French Tax Procedures Book govern this process.
 Cabinet Hayot Expertise prepares and files these ruling applications for its Paris clients.

 A typical 24-month JEIR roadmap for a Paris deeptech startup#